 Further, the temple complex has a handicrafts centre where people can find items such as woodcarvings, honey, wooden toys, black pottery, Kangra tea and Kangra Paintings.

-By road:There are many frequent bus services which are available from all the important ties of Punjab and Himachal Pradesh.
+- By road:There are many frequent bus services which are available from all the important cities of Punjab and Himachal Pradesh.
 Hiring a taxi from the railway station or directly from Chandigarh is also a convenient option.